RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #11

+So I finally finished my third water.
+It is late in the day, but it is done.
+I might try for one more bottle.
+I typically don't go over 3, but I really should today.
+And that lunch has filled me so I haven't really needed to snack at all which is good.
+I should go on a walk though and I still haven't finished my third stairs yet.
+I guess I can do that after work in 30 minutes.

 ## #10

 Haven't finished my third water yet, but I walked to the Backyard with Jess and